 Course Overview

 The goal of our five day course is to instruct professional anthropologists in the use of a variety of behavior measurement methods employed in a naturalistic or field setting — many of which are commonly used in the behavioral, medical, and social sciences — that are useful in empirically answering a variety of questions of anthropological interest.
 Methods range from traditional direct observations to time diary techniques to newer computer mediated recordings.
-Research questions include, for example, shifting patterns of work and leisure, changes in the division of labor, infant and caretaker interactions, conversational topics, food and labor exchanges, decisions about labor allocation and subtle but important behavior changes according to different socio-cultural and locational situations.
-The site contains Power Points of some of our lectures, data entry forms, SPSS data bases from our own research useful for practicing with SPSS, and other useful documents.
-Our goal is to familiarize participants with the kinds of behavior data that have been collected using a variety of approaches, including:
+Research questions include, for example, shifting patterns of work and leisure, changes in the division of labor, infant and caretaker interactions, conversational topics, food and labor exchanges, and behavior variation according to different social and locational contexts.
+In addition, we maintain a supplemental course web site containing Power Points of some of our lectures, articles we have written on behavior observation, data entry forms, SPSS data bases of behavior observations from our own research, and other useful documents.
+These resources should be useful for anyone who teaches anthropological methods.

-- Locational analysis (where people spend their time and what they do)
+- Locational analysis: where people spend their time and what they do

 - Energy expenditure and ecology